-As a sampling of our unique skills, our unique focal point will be about pedestrian accidents in Irvine.
-The reason we highlighted this specialty, is because of the increased dangers to pedestrians in Irvine.
-The California Office of Traffic Safety ("COTS"), and National Highway Traffic Safety Association ("NHTSA") statistics illustrate grave dangers presented to hikers and passersby in burgeoning cities like Irvine.
+As a sampling of our unique skills, our unique focal point will be pedestrian accidents in Irvine.
+The reason we highlighted this specialty is because of the increased dangers to pedestrians in Irvine.
+The California Office of Traffic Safety ("COTS") and National Highway Traffic Safety Association ("NHTSA") statistics illustrate grave dangers presented to hikers and passersby in burgeoning cities like Irvine.

 What are the Irvine Car Accident Statistics?

 Over the years, COTS has found reports of 891 Irvine vehicle crashes resulting in injuries and fatalities, including: